michaelklishin/gradle-chef-cookbook/README.md

 ## Attributes

-* `[:gradle][:version]` (default: `1.10`): Gradle version to install
+* `[:gradle][:version]` (default: `2.6`): Gradle version to install
 * `[:gradle][:home_dir]` (default: `/usr/local/gradle`): directory to install Gradle to

 ## Supported OSes

-Debian and Ubuntu (any version that was released in the last 1-2 years and provides Groovy package should work fine).
+Debian and Ubuntu (any version that was released in the last few years and provides Groovy package should work fine).

 ## Dependencies

-Tested and used with OpenJDK 7, Oracle JDK 7, OpenJDK 6 and Sun JDK.
+Tested and used with OpenJDK 8, Oracle JDK 8, OpenJDK 7K.

 ## Copyright & License

-Michael S. Klishin, 2012-2014.
+Michael S. Klishin, 2012-2015.

 Released under the [MIT license](http://www.opensource.org/licenses/mit-license.php).